Deciding on the best property investment strategies for you can be daunting, especially if you’re a first-time property investor.

 Unfortunately, this does mean that you will be subject to a higher marginal income tax rate.

-The objective of renovating and holding your investment property is maximising the earning potential of your property.
+The objective of renovating and holding investment properties is maximising the earning potential and increasing property values.

 This increase covers the interest costs for the loan used to complete the renovation and leaves him with surplus income.